chensxb97/object_detection_chatbot/README.txt

 This directory contains files and folders to set up a local environment to run the object detection chatbot using webexteamssdk.

 shared* is the database that holds the pre-processed images that will be utilised by the chatbot.
-It also contains a folder of detection algorithms with instructions on how to use them.
+It also contains a separate folder of detection algorithms that were used to generate the resulting images.

 requirements.txt* shows the list of packages to be installed.